ron-ahir/ron-ahir.github.io/_posts/2020-07-31-Flask-Web-App.md

   - microframework
 ---

 This is my first web app project.
 I came across Flask couple of weeks back.
-I wondered what use an html like website building is to ML or DS.
-Pardon my ignorance or rather unawareness as I'm new and learning how different technologies work together.
+I wondered what use, an html like website building, is to ML or DS.
+Pardon my ignorance or rather unawareness as I'm new and learning how these technologies work together.

-Jupyter notebooks is enough for most of my ML practice exercises but in doing this project I ended up trying about IDEs, virtual environments, github and github pages (hey that's how you see me here!) which made all the learning challenging yet exciting.
+Jupyter notebooks is enough for most of my ML practice exercises but in doing this project I ended up trying different IDEs (three to be precise), virtual environments, github and github pages (that's how you see me here!) which made all the learning challenging yet exciting.
 I feel like I know so much more now.

 Coming to project.
 This is simplest form of 'Hello World' like Flask web app (I admit I'm tempted to create a full blown blog).
 But I'm sure I'll create something more functional and more ML oriented in future.
 For now let me capture what I have learned so far.